Kartikey0205/kartikey0205/README.md

 - 😄 I have been a part of ideathon , hackathons as a #Participants and as a #Volunteer
 - 🔭 I am currently a Campus Super Hero at Coding Blocks, Ambassador in Regex Software and also in a KAI Classes.
 - 🌱 I love to speak at public events and looking forward  as a motivator at many events.
 I also guides some of my peers related to my tech field.
-- ⚡ I’m currently learning about all advance Concepts of C++ , Data Structure and Algorithms and looking forwards in the field of Flutter.
+- ⚡ I’m currently learning about all advance Concepts of C++ , Data Structure and Algorithms and looking forwards in the field of Flutter also exploring all tech information related to Android Development.
 - 👯 And Many More...